 - Why does it matter what order the pages are in, asks the storyteller?

 - After the volcano, why did the fish recover, but not the bugs?

 - Why does staph bacteria cause disease?
 Still working on it.

-Do you rush head-long at the problem or take a nerdy approach to solving the mystery?
-In the College of Arts & Sciences, you’ll also find Leonardo- and Raph-like approaches to life’s issues.
-It’s what we do.
+Are You Mikey or Donatello?
+Do you rush head-long at the problem or take a nerdy approach?
+In the College of Arts & Sciences, you’ll also find Leonardo- and Raph-like approaches to life’s opportunities and challenges.